thoth-station/core/CONTRIBUTING.md

 ## Reporting Bugs

-Before creating bug reports, please check a [list of known issues](https://github.com/issues?q=is%3Aopen+is%3Aissue+archived%3Afalse+user%3Athoth-station+sort%3Acreated-asc) to see if the problem has already been reported (or fixed in a master branch).
+Before creating bug reports, please check a [list of known issues](https://github.com/issues?q=is%3Aopen+is%3Aissue+archived%3Afalse+user%3Athoth-station+sort%3Acreated-asc) to see if the problem has already been reported (or fixed in a main branch).

 **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.
 You can also comment on the closed issue to indicate that upstream should provide a new release with a fix.